-- 1. Extend footrest section and push together with lounge seat cushion, - 2. then press recline button until entire lounge lies flat. - 3.
-Reverse steps to return to lounge seating.
+- Extend footrest and push together with the lounge seat cushion. - Press Rest Easy Power switch in the recline position until entire lounge lies flat. - Reverse steps to return to lounge seating.

 Do not recline the lounge completely flat unless the footrest trundle section is extended.
 Do not occupy the lounge when elevating the seat back from the flat bed position to upright lounge position.
 If house battery voltage is low, the mechanism may require assistance by lifting the seat back while returning upright from flat bed position.